charlesclz03/flowforge/DOCS/phases/PHASE_6_COMPLETE.md

 ## 🎯 Objectives Met

-The goal of this phase was to transform FlowForge from a solitary practice tool into a social platform.
+The goal of this phase was to transform Freestyla from a solitary practice tool into a social platform.

 ### Key Features Delivered: